 In the past year there have been no (major) changes in the employment laws in the Dutch Caribbean.
-The Court of First Instance in Curaçao made an interesting decision on the issue of whether an employer can (in)directly require an employee to be vaccinated against COVID-19.

 In the Dutch Caribbean, no distinction is made between blue-collar and white-collar workers.
 However, there is a distinction between workers who fall under the scope of the relevant National Labour Ordinance 2000 and those who do not.
 The distinction is based on the income of the employee, as this ordinance has a threshold income that is related to the day wages as defined in the National Ordinance on Sickness Insurance.

 The National Labour Ordinance 2000 makes a distinction between schedule workers and non-schedule workers.
 This distinction is important as different rules apply in respect of working hours, rest time and overtime, for example.